24fps

 This story was chosen as one of the 10 winners for the 2024 Kodak x Anora film contest, sponsored by Neon Entertainment, Arriflex, Kodak, and 2024 Palme d’Or winning director Sean Baker.

-This film is screening at the 2025 Santa Barbara International Film Festival, presented by Sean Baker, Kodak, and Neon.
+This film is screened at the 2025 Santa Barbara International Film Festival, presented by Sean Baker, Kodak, and Neon.

 -